lperichon/derose_martinez_blog/wp-content/plugins/add-link-to-facebook/readme.txt

 Always to the wall of the post author, if configured.
 Even if somebody else is editing the post.
+You can add links to pages and groups too, see question U12 and U13.

 = U05 Which link picture will Facebook select? =

 Mostly the first picture in the post, but it depends on the theme and layout of your website.
-It also depends on support for the [Open Graph protocol](http://developers.facebook.com/docs/opengraph/ "Open Graph protocol") by your theme.
-Since version 0.56 you can enable the Open Graph protocol using the plugin settings.
+You are adviced to let the plugin select an image (the default setting is to select the first image in the post).

 = U06 Why doesn't Facebook display my link picture? =

-Maybe because it is smaller than 50 x 50 pixels.
-Facebook might also have had trouble accessing the image.
+Maybe because the image is too small or Facebook had trouble accessing the image.
-Another common cause is an incompatible plugin or theme.
-See also question C01 and C02.
+Another cause could be that you disabled the Open Graph Protocol (a plugin option enabled be default).

 = U07 I don't want a link picture =